-Boulder has been at the forefront of leader in environmental protection and preservation for many years.
+Boulder has been a leader in environmental protection and preservation for many years.
 Sixty-three percent of the Boulder Valley has been protected by the city and county as open space for habitat for native plants and animals and agricultural productivity.
-The vast amount of natural land protected by the city and county This open space contributes to the high quality of life for residents for recreation, relaxation and connection with nature. -The community's historic and on-going emphasis on clean air and water and preservation of natural habitats has resulted in significant progress toward a sustainable, resilient and healthy urban environment.
+This open space contributes to the high quality of life for residents for recreation, relaxation and connection with nature.
+The community's historic and ongoing emphasis on clean air and water and preservation of natural habitats has resulted in significant progress toward a sustainable, resilient and healthy urban environment.

-The city and county places strong emphasis on being a leader and role model to other communities for its exemplary environmental protection practices and accomplishments.
-The city will continue to identify and develop and implement state-of--the--art environmental policies both community wide and within the city government organization to further its-natural environmental sustainability goals.
+The city and county will continue to identify and implement state-of-the-art environmental policies community-wide to further natural environment sustainability goals.

-The policies in this section support the following city and county goals related to the conservation and preservation of land, water, air resources and pollution preventionand climate change and resilience:
+The policies in this section support the following city and county goals related to the conservation and preservation of land, water, air resources and pollution prevention and climate change and resilience:

-- Protecting Native Ecosystems and Biodiversity; and Native Ecosystems - Enhancing Urban Environmental Quality; - Protecting Geologic Resources and Reducing Risks from Natural Hazards; and - Sustaining and Improving Water and Air Quality.
+- Protecting Native Ecosystems & Biodiversity; - Enhancing Urban Environmental Quality; - Protecting Geologic Resources & Reducing Risks from Natural Hazards; and - Sustaining & Improving Water & Air Quality.